wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpDesktop.md

 <a name="SpeechInput"></a>
 ###SpeechInput
-The SpeechInput object consists of 2 fields:-
+The SpeechInput object consists of 2 fields:
 * Audio: A stream implementation of your choice that the SDK will pull audio from.
 Please note that this could be any Stream that supports reading.
-Note: the SDK detects the end of of the stream when it the stream returns 0 when attempting to read from it.
+Note: the SDK detects the end of the stream when it the stream returns 0 when attempting to read from it.
 * RequestMetadata: Metadata about the speech request.
 For more details refer to the documentation.

 <a name="SpeechClient"></a>
-###Using SpeechClient to make a request
+###Using SpeechClient to Make a Request
 Once you have instantiated a SpeechClient and SpeechInput objects, use RecognizeAsync to make a request to the speech service. var task = speechClient.RecognizeAsync(speechInput);
 The task returned by RecognizeAsync completes once the request completes.
-The last RecognitionResult that the server thinks is the end of the recognition.The task can Fault if the server or the SDK fails unexpectedly.
+The last RecognitionResult that the server thinks is the end of the recognition.
+The task can Fault if the server or the SDK fails unexpectedly.

 <a name="Events"></a>
 ### Events